G

 German Spitz isolated on a white background.

-While any dog requires a bit of indulgence, these dogs must have extremely high-quality dog food to keep it healthy.
+While any dog requires a bit of indulgence, these dogs must have extremely high-quality dog food to keep them healthy.
 Without dry dog food and consistent access to water, plaque can form on the teeth and cause incredible infections.

 Maintenance and Grooming